Kenzie-Academy-Brasil-Developers/kenzieflix-static-page/README.md

 ## Functionality

-- **Faithful Recreation**: The page is designed to closely resemble the Netflix interface, including the top navigation, movie carousels, and featured images.
+- **Faithful Recreation**: The page is designed to closely resemble the Netflix login interface.

-- **Responsiveness**: The page is responsive, adapting to various screen sizes and devices.

-- **Possible API Integration**: In the future, consideration may be given to integrating with the Netflix API to fetch real movie and series data.

-## How to Contribute

-If you'd like to contribute to this project, feel free to [open issues](link_to_issues), provide suggestions, or [submit pull requests](link_to_pull_requests).
-Any help is welcome!

-## How to Use

 1. Clone this repository: